hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 Whenever the input is expected from a user in a structured format, its best taken in a form.
 For example, address would be best taken over form with 3-4 fields.

 Forms should have minimum two fields or else it would not make sense to use forms.
 Example, when you want to ask user their Name, Phone, Email and Address to register on your website.

+> You should create Forms after adding entities on your Bot Says so that you are able to select the desired entities for each of the Form fields.

 You can configure Forms by clicking on the `Add a chat element` link and then selecting **Form Builder**.